CaseyRo/casey.berlin/pages/Standard setup for mac.md

 **Exceptions**
 The only thing that _doesn’t_ work are the adobe tools, or ‘software services’ like setapp.
 It will not install local dmg files either. (tips are welcome!)

-### Fourth step, installing Mac App Store packages through the terminal
+### Fourth Step, Installing Mac App Store Packages through the Terminal

 I’m not convinced if this is any quicker the first time you do it, because you need to find each unique ID belonging to each app, but boy is it quicker the _second_ time you do it!